-Tamsin Dearnley is a professional lever harpist, composer and arranger.
+Tamsin Dearnley is a professional lever harpist and award-winning composer and arranger.

 As a child, Tamsin couldn't decide if she wanted to be a harpist, a trapeze artist or an expert on Japanese art.
 So she hedged her bets: six years of nagging persuaded her parents to let her have harp lessons; as a more rebellious eighteen-year-old she (politely) informed her parents she was taking up a year's place in a circus school before going to university to read Japanese.